To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 - Load Speed

 Another important ranking factor, at least when it comes to Google, is load speed.
-Sites which take longer to load sport higher bounce rates and shorter on page times, which means that users don’t have too much patience for slow sites.
-You can use tools mentioned here to test how your website is performing in that aspect.
+Sites that take longer to load sport higher bounce rates and shorter on-page times, which means that users don’t have too much patience for slow sites.
+You can use the tools mentioned here to test how your website is performing in that aspect.

 - Broken Links